9 Simple Tips to Speed Up an Old Mac

 - Disable Size Calculations – While it’s handy to see the file and folder size of everything while in directory list view, it causes the system to check each files size and add them together.
 With huge folders, this can take a very long time and it’s not unusual to find the Finder process taking up 15-20% CPU while the sizes are being generated, disable this.

 - Also in View Options but only for directories shown in “List” view, uncheck “Calculate All Sizes” to speed things up considerably

 - Remove Login Items – This will mostly speed up the boot process by reducing the amount of applications that are launching on boot and reboot, but it also has the benefit of reducing running processes which are taking up system resources.
 A general rule of thumb is this: if you don’t use something, disable it.

 - Open System Preferences, click on “Accounts” and go to “Login Items”, remove everything you can get away with removing

-- Keep 5% of Total Disk Space Available – Be sure to always have sufficient free space available on the hard drive for caches, temporary files, and virtual memory (swap).
+- Keep 5% (or Greater) of Total Disk Space Available – Be sure to always have sufficient free space available on the hard drive for caches, temporary files, and virtual memory (swap).
 Once your hard drive gets full or almost full, things will really slow down as the operating system is constantly having to remove and manage cache files and virtual memory to make room for new caches and swap items.
 Doing this on demand is slow and bogs down resources, so keep a healthy disk space buffer and prevent the headache.
 This is good advice for all computers really, old or new.

 - Clear Files and Folders Off Desktop – Each file and folder shown on the desktop uses memory to display.
 Use the home folder and their directories to sort and store files, or at the very least, throw everything from the desktop into another folder and keep it in your home directory.
 We’ve covered this tip before and we’ll reiterate it again because it can make quite a difference, especially on older Macs.
 If you can’t remember to do this, there are apps that will do it for you.